analogdevicesinc/msdk/Examples/MAX32655/Flash/README.md

 ### Project-Specific Build Notes

-(None - this project builds as a standard example)
+* This project comes pre-configured for the MAX32655EVKIT.
+See [Board Support Packages](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#board-support-packages) in the UG for instructions on changing the target board.

-## Hardware Connections
+## Required Connections

 If using the MAX32655EVKIT: